FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-09-30-adding-eslint-cypress-to-angular.md

 ## Adding ESLint to an Angular Project

-Adding [ESLint](https://eslint.org/) is done easy by using the schematics [James Henry](https://twitter.com/MrJamesHenry) is doing on GitHub: [https://github.com/angular-eslint/angular-eslint](https://github.com/angular-eslint/angular-eslint)
+Adding [ESLint](https://eslint.org/) is done by using the schematics [James Henry](https://twitter.com/MrJamesHenry) is doing on GitHub: [https://github.com/angular-eslint/angular-eslint](https://github.com/angular-eslint/angular-eslint)

 Also this video helps a lot when migrating or adding [ESLint](https://eslint.org/) to your Angular project.